tianwen0003/OA-eQTL/README.md

 2. Parameters for some analysis steps
 3. Input files path
    1. Users can get clear insight of the format for the most of required input data by scaning the example `config.yaml` file, such as fastq files of ATAC-seq data, fasta format of reference genome file
-   2. For some custom input file, we provided example file in `example_data` directory
+   2. For some custom input file, we provided example file in `annoFiles` directory

 ## Run workflow
 After preparing all input data and correctely set values in `config.yaml` file, users can run the analysis workflow in a very easy way: